SM 18x100 [2xM5] / N42 - magnetic separator

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical devices or other advanced devices.
+- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and other modern machines.

 Disadvantages of neodymium magnets: